-Only individual and joint accounts can be opened with Vio Bank.
-Custodial accounts and trust accounts are not permitted, but as mentioned above, trusts can be named as a beneficiary.
+Only individual and joint accounts can be opened with Vio Bank, with custodial accounts and trust accounts not permitted.
+As mentioned above, trusts can be named as a beneficiary.

 As an internet bank, Vio Bank has no brick-and-mortar branches.
 Opening a High Yield Online Savings account (or any other Vio Bank product) can only be done online.

 As an online division of MidFirst Bank, Vio Bank operates under MidFirst Bank’s FDIC Certificate and shares its financial history.